Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Pearcedale is below the national average.
-The median income is $51,668 and the average income is $63,041.
-This contrasts with Greater Melbourne's figures of a median income of $57,688 and an average income of $75,164.
-Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Pearcedale would be approximately $55,931 (median) and $68,242 (average) as of September 2025.
-Census data reveals that household income ranks at the 65th percentile ($2,009 weekly), while personal income sits at the 46th percentile.
-The earnings profile shows that 35.2% of the population (1,429 individuals) fall within the $1,500 - 2,999 income range, consistent with broader trends across the broader area showing 32.8% in the same category.
-After housing, 85.9% of income remains for other expenses and the area's SEIFA income ranking places it in the 6th decile.
+AreaSearch's latest postcode level ATO data for financial year ending June 2023 shows that median income in Pearcedale is $51,668 and average income is $63,041.
+This contrasts with Greater Melbourne's median income of $57,688 and average income of $75,164 for the same period.
+Based on Wage Price Index growth of 8.25% from July 2023 to September 2025, estimated median income in Pearcedale would be approximately $55,931 and average income would be around $68,242 by that date.
+Census data indicates household income ranks at the 65th percentile ($2,009 weekly) and personal income is at the 46th percentile.
+Income distribution shows that 35.2% of Pearcedale's population falls within the $1,500 - $2,999 range, consistent with broader trends in the area where 32.8% fall into this category.
+After housing costs, 85.9% of income remains for other expenses.
+The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income